A Brief History of the Murray City School District

 Between 1950 and 1970, the Murray City School District was challenged with an exploding school population and seven new schools were built.
 These structures included a new Murray High School facility across State Street, Riverview Junior High, and McMillan, Grant, Viewmont, Parkside and Longview elementary schools.
 Horizon Elementary School was built in the 1980s when the old Arlington School was converted into a new city hall for Murray City.

-Today, the Murray City School District educates over six-thousand students in grades K – 12.
-It operates seven elementary schools, two junior highs, one high school, and one early childhood education school.
-At the state-of-the-art Murray High School, built in 2003, curriculum includes basic general courses, advanced technology, college prep, and career oriented offerings along with a host of extra-curricular activities and clubs.
-A beautiful new Hillcrest Junior High School is in the process of being rebuilt and on track to open in the fall of the 2015-2016 school year.
+Today, the Murray City School District educates almost 6,500 students in grades K – 12, operating seven elementary schools, two junior highs, one high school, and one early childhood education school.
+Murray High School was rebuilt in 2003, offering a curriculum of basic general courses, advanced technology, college prep, a robust CTE program, and a host of extra-curricular activities and clubs.
+A beautiful new Hillcrest Junior High School, featuring state of the art building technology, was rebuilt and opened at the beginning of the 2015-2016 school year.

 (Murray City School District history research and writing by Murray historian Korral Broshinsky, edited by D. Wright.)

 For more information on the Murray City School District in Murray, Utah,